 BetterIDEA is made up of two components: the new core curriculum and the hybrid-learning component that provides individualized learning for all students.

 Direct Instruction (DI) powers IDEA’s new core curriculum.
 DI is a model that emphasizes carefully-planned lessons focused on learning in small increments.
 It also focuses instruction around clearly-defined teaching tasks.
 DI is based on the theory that by using clear instruction and teaching to mastery, teachers can accelerate learning for all students – high performers as well students with learning disabilities.

-Students advance through the program only after they have demonstrated mastery of each concept.
-Students who show exceptional progress can progress faster through lessons if they show continued mastery.
-Students are also tested individually every five to ten lessons, and their progress is effectively tracked by the teacher.
+Using the DI approach, students are placed in flexible, homogeneous groups for reading, language, and math.
+Students are expected to score 90% or higher on daily and weekly assessments.
+Skills are taught in a way that builds upon previous learning; 85% of each lesson reviews or applies previously taught skills and 15% of instruction is introducing new skills.
+Students advance through the program only after they have demonstrated mastery of the concepts.
+Students who show exceptional progress can fast-cycle through lessons if they show continued mastery of concepts.
+Students are individually assessed every five to 10 lessons, and their progress is meticulously tracked by the teacher.

 The hybrid-learning component of our BetterIDEA program consists of two elements focused on delivering a rigorous individualized learning experience for each student: